Khushichoudhary29/data-analytics-20-days/README.md

 - Day 4: Pandas GroupBy and aggregation with sales analysis
 - Day 5: Data cleaning and missing value handling
 - Day 6: Exploratory Data Analysis on cleaned sales data
+- Day 7: Data visualization using Matplotlib and Seaborn